raspberrypilearning/interactive-animation/en/step_4.md

 --- task ---

 Think about how you want **your** sprite to move.
 For example, you might say "I want my sprite to move up and down the stage really slowly," or "I want my sprite to be really small and move quickly in a diagonal line."

+`See inside`{:class="block3motion"} buttons in Scratch projects allow you to **investigate** a project's code.
+Click on the button below to explore the project 'Hum'.

-**Hum** - <a href="https://scratch.mit.edu/projects/435667657/editor" target="_blank" style="background-color: #4d97ff; color: white; font-weight: bold; padding: 1rem; border-radius:.25rem; text-decoration:none;">See Inside</a>
+**Hum** - <a href="https://scratch.mit.edu/projects/435667657/editor" target="_blank" style="background-color: #4d97ff; color: white; font-weight: bold; padding: 1rem; border-radius:.25rem; text-decoration:none;">See inside</a>

 --- no-print ---